Dilek Kul* Pages 240 - 248 ( 9 )

 Conclusion: The electrodes used in the studies showed high selectivity, sensitivity, and good accuracy with precision.
 The developed methods were also applied to pharmaceutical preparations of the drugs and biological fluids with satisfactory results, without any interference from inactive excipients.

-typical antipsychotic drug, voltammetry, differential pulse voltammetry, square wave voltammetry, stripping voltammetry, quantitative determination, solid electrode.
+Atypical antipsychotic drug, voltammetry, differential pulse voltammetry, square wave voltammetry, stripping voltammetry, quantitative determination, solid electrode.

-Karadeniz Technical University, Faculty of Pharmacy, Department of Analytical Chemistry, 61080, Ortahisar, Trabzon
+Faculty of Pharmacy, Department of Analytical Chemistry, Karadeniz Technical University, 61080, Ortahisar, Trabzon